keeperdao/kips/KIP-22/KIP-22.md

 ## Rook DAO opportunity with mStable

-mStable Save is a stablecoin-agnostic savings platform for DAOs.Looking closely at Rook's treasury, we think such a utilization move could make sense.
-Considering the existing healthy structure of the treasury (stablecoins being 1/3 of the total treasury) and the re-collateralization backstop protecting the $ROOK token, the protocol could definitely explore moving a significant part of its available stablecoins
+mStable Save is a stablecoin-agnostic savings platform for DAOs.
+Looking closely at Rook's treasury, we think such a utilization move could make sense.
+Considering the existing healthy structure of the treasury given its significant holdings of stablecoins, and the re-collateralization backstop protecting the $ROOK token, the protocol could explore moving a significant part of its available stablecoins

 ## Rationale & Scenario analysis